wks-sumo-logic/sumo_dailypaper/README.md

 *     Microsoft -

 we create, page by page, your newspaper in Microsoft docx format

+Now, you have a record of the dashboard output so you can track the results.

 Later we will implement publishing API to publish the report using: